 Bavencio targets the programmed cell death-ligand PD-1/PD-L1 pathway with potential immune checkpoint inhibitory and anti-cancer activity.
 When Bavencio binds to PD-L1 it blocks the interaction of PD-L1 with its receptor protein 1 (PD-1).
-This inhibits the activation of PD-1 and restores immune function through the activation of cytotoxic T lymphocytes targeted to PD-L1-overexpressing cancer cells.
+This inhibits the activation of PD-1 and restores immune function through the activation of cytotoxic T lymphocytes targeted to PD-L1-over expressing cancer cells.

-Bavencio was granted an accelerated approval by the US Food and Drug Administration (FDA) on the basis of a single clinical trial that enrolled 242 patients.
+Bavencio was initially granted an accelerated approval by the US Food and Drug Administration on the basis of a single clinical trial that enrolled 242 patients.
 All patients in the clinical trial had locally advanced or metastatic urothelial carcinoma and had experienced disease progression while receiving or after having received platinum-based chemotherapy or within 12 months of receiving a platinum-containing neoadjuvant or adjuvant chemotherapy regimen.

 Patients were treated with intravenous Bavencio every 2 weeks until cancer progression or unacceptable side effects.
 The results of the clinical trial confirmed an overall response rate of 13.3% to 16.6% although additional follow up is required.
 Patients took on average 2.0 months (range, 1.3 – 11.0) to respond to treatment and the average duration of response had not been reached.

+The most common side effects reported with Bavaencio in bladder cancer have been urinary tract infections, anemia, blood in the urine, fatigue, and back pain.
 Bavencio joins three similar immunotherapies already approved for the treatment of bladder cancer, expanding patients options for treatment for the first time in many years.